 - i.
-Disabled DCV During Pandemic: - The ASHRAE Epidemic Task Force recommends that DCV systems be disabled during the COVID 19 pandemic. - ii.
-Enabled DCV During Pandemic with Reduced Setpoint: - Alternative option to disabling DCV, is to lower the CO2 setpoint of the DCV system to 750 ppm, as recommended by the WCEC6, which will provide additional ventilation while still saving energy during reduced occupancy periods. - c.
+Disabled DCV During Pandemic: - The ASHRAE Epidemic Task Force recommends that DCV systems be disabled during epidemic conditions to dilute potential airborne contaminants. - ii.
+Enabled DCV During Pandemic with Reduced Setpoint: - Alternative option to disabling DCV, is to lower the CO2 setpoint of the DCV system to 750 ppm, as recommended by the WCEC, which will provide additional ventilation while still saving energy during reduced occupancy periods. - c.
 Include relevant photographic documentation. - d.
 If the demand control ventilation, is operated, but cannot maintain average daily maximum CO2 levels below 1,100 ppm, it shall be disabled until the DCV system can be repaired, unless disabling the control would adversely affect operation of the overall system.
 When disabling a demand control ventilation system, the system must be configured to meet the minimum ventilation rate requirements and tested and adjusted.

-6 The CO2 set point of 750 ppm is recommended by the UC Davis Western Cooling Efficiency Center.
+&lt;sup>6 The CO2 set point of 750 ppm is recommended by the UC Davis Western Cooling Efficiency Center.
 A setpoint of 750 ppm will approximately double the ventilation provided when compared to a typical setpoint of 1,000-1,100 ppm.